 The project team presented “The Power of Consumer-Directed Data” at Health Datapalooza in Washington, D.C. in April 2017.

 Below is a list of ASPE-funded PCORTF projects that are related to this project

-- Technologies for Donating Medicare Beneficiary Claims Data to Research Studies- This project aims to provide a safe and secure mechanism for Medicare beneficiaries to donate least three years of their individual Medicare claims data to scientific research studies.
-This project will allow researchers to collect longitudinal patient information from Medicare and to link data sets with other relevant information for NIH-led research.
-In addition, this project leverages current investments in federal data infrastructure to inform future infrastructure development—combining advances in Blue Button on FHIR (Blue Button 2.0) and S4S to enhance data collection by the All of Us initiative.
+Technologies for Donating Medicare Beneficiary Claims Data to Research Studies – This project aimed to provide a safe and secure mechanism for Medicare beneficiaries to donate least three years of their individual Medicare claims data to scientific research studies.
+This project allowed researchers to collect longitudinal patient information from Medicare and to link data sets with other relevant information for NIH-led research.
+In addition, this project leveraged current investments in federal data infrastructure to inform future infrastructure development—combining advances in Blue Button on FHIR (Blue Button 2.0) and S4S to enhance data collection by the All of Us initiative.